 Well-child visits can be done by telemedicine if you have the ability to weigh and measure your child and provide those to the doctor.

-If it is important that you be seen in person or need osteopathic manipulation/prolotherapy/acupuncture/massage, we are still seeing a limited number of patients in the office.
+If it is important that you be seen in person, we are seeing patients in the office.

-At the top of this page is a link for more information about telemedicine visits and how to sign in for your appointment.
+At the top of this page is a link for more information about telemedicine visits and how to get to your appointment.